 On March 19th I’m launching a free online workshop called Don’t Ask, Don’t Get (click here to watch).
 It’s designed to help fundraisers – development folks, executive directors – anybody who asks one-on-one for donations for a living.

-It’s live now, and I invite you to watch it here.
+It’s live now, and I invite you to sign up here.
 The workshop consists of 4 webinars (recorded in case you can’t attend live) and several live (and recorded) discussions that you can follow along with at your own pace.
 It’ll help you get a whole lot more comfortable – and better – at asking for money.

 In the workshop I’ll teach you important lessons you need to understand when it comes to asking for the big gifts.
 Today I want to share three of them with you.

 Getting these three things right ultimately led to the largest single donation I’ve ever solicited in my entire life.

 Now, while I can’t guarantee that if you follow these lessons you’ll bring in millions of dollars like I did, I can promise that if you DON’T understand these three things you’re putting yourself in a much tougher position.

 I first cut my teeth in major gift fundraising in the 1990s as the head of development in the Midwest for my alma mater, Brandeis University.
 My primary role was cultivating and soliciting individuals, including the up-and-coming alumni base.